 Five Takeaways from SMX Advanced

-By Matt McGee on Jun 9, 2008 in Education/Conferences
+Filed in Conferences/Educ. by Matt McGee on June 9, 2008

 At conferences, I now find myself listening to speakers and thinking more about big picture ideas based on what they say, rather than jotting down every bullet item on their slides.
 My note-taking has changed dramatically since I started going to conferences in 2006.
 Here’s about 5-10 things I wrote down at SMX Advanced: